mdcu/onka.js/README.md

 ## Who is the author?

 I go by the name mdcu.firebase.
 Obiviously, this is an alias name.
-I'm a fulltime physician and a hobbyist web-developer, statistician wanna-be, and part-time data scientist.
+I'm a fulltime physician, a hobbyist web-developer, statistician wanna-be, and part-time data scientist.
 I'm introvert and self-centric.
 My skill deck comprises of javascript, CSS, R, spreadsheet, google action script, and basic Python.
 I love open source and worship Google.
 I detaste Apple devices and operation system and will never create anything Apple-first.
 Being a doctor and programmer, I think the worst readable script on Earth is laws.

 ## what is onka.js